datacommonsorg/website/tools/nl/validator/README.md

 ### Bootstrap

-For every SV in the index and an associated place with data, get SV name/description and generate M alternate PaLM descriptions.
+For every SV in the medium index and an associated place with data, get SV name/description and generate M alternate PaLM descriptions.

-This is the CSV input `llm_output.csv` with:
+This produces CSV `llm_output.csv` input to the main tools with header:

 ```
 SV,PlaceType,Place,SVDesc,PlaceName